 In 1884, Canadian Marcellus Gilmore Edson patented peanut butter.
-It’s been a staple in North American homes for the most of the 131 years since, and it’s easy to understand why.
-In their purest form, nut spreads like almond, peanut, and cashew butter, are packed with protein, fiber, and healthy monounsaturated fats that are heart-healthy,” explains registered dietitian and co-author of Should I Scoop Out My Bagel?, Ilyse Schapiro.
-“Plus, consuming nut butter in moderation (one or two tablespoons), can help with weight loss because it is so satisfying.
-The good fat helps to fill you up, and prevents overeating later on.”
+It's been a staple in North American homes for the most of the 131 years since, and it's easy to understand why.
+In their purest form, nut spreads like almond, peanut, and cashew butter, are packed with protein, fiber, and healthy monounsaturated fats that are heart-healthy," explains Ilyse Schapiro, MS, RD, CDN.
+"Plus, consuming nut butter in moderation (one or two tablespoons), can help with weight loss because it is so satisfying.
+The good fat helps to fill you up, and prevents overeating later on."

 Eat This!
-“I like to spread two tablespoons of nut butter on sprouted grain toast in the morning,” says Schapiro.
-“This keeps me satisfied for at least three or four hours.”
-ETNT staffers also love spreading almond butter on pear and apple slices or throwing cashew butter into smoothie recipes.
+"I like to spread two tablespoons of nut butter on sprouted grain toast in the morning," says Schapiro.
+"This keeps me satisfied for at least three or four hours."
+It's never a bad idea to spread almond butter on pear and apple slices or throw cashew butter into smoothie recipes.
 Aside from all of its other health benefits, this less-common nut spread contains a good amount of biotin, which will help keep your locks shiny and lustrous.